 MVVA is a landscape architecture firm that creates environmentally sustainable and experientially rich places across a wide range of landscape scales, from city to campus to garden.

-MVVA has extensive experience in creatively leveraging opportunities that arise throughout the design process.
-The office starts each project with a creative and positive approach to the challenges of each site and the limits of each new assignment.
-Founded in 1982, the office’s earliest projects, primarily gardens, plazas, and other smaller institutional projects, were critically celebrated for their groundbreaking achievements.
-In the next decade, MVVA’s commissions expanded to a scale of landscape in which it was possible to achieve an “ecological urbanism,” with projects such as the Master Plans for Brooklyn Bridge Park and Wellesley College, and built work like Mill Race Park and Allegheny Riverfront Park.
+Founded in 1982, MVVA maintains offices in Brooklyn, New York and Cambridge, Massachusetts.
+Its earliest works, primarily gardens, plazas, and other smaller institutional projects, were critically celebrated for their groundbreaking achievements.
+In the next decade, MVVA’s commissions expanded to a scale in which it was possible for landscape to drive urban form, with projects such as the Master Plans for Waller Creek and Princeton University, and built work like Brooklyn Bridge Park and the Alumnae Valley Landscape Restoration.

 MVVA’s designed landscapes are the result of great enthusiasm for the craft of building, resulting in wide acclaim from clients, critics, and the public.
-The firm’s projects have received numerous honors including awards from the American Society of Landscape Architects, the U.S. National Park Service, the Municipal Arts Society of New York City, the Royal Architecture Institute of Canada, the Institute of Transportation Engineers, the Building Stone Institute, the Waterfront Center, Places/EDRA, Progressive Architecture, and the National Trust for Historic Preservation.
-MVVA has also won multiple high-profile design competitions including Pennsylvania Avenue at the White House, the Lower Don Lands project in Toronto, and The City + The Arch + The River competition for St. Louis and East St. Louis.
+The firm’s projects have received numerous honors including awards from the American Society of Landscape Architects, the American Planning Association, the U.S. National Park Service, the Municipal Arts Society of New York City, the Royal Architecture Institute of Canada, the Institute of Transportation Engineers, the Building Stone Institute, the Waterfront Center, Places/EDRA, Progressive Architecture, and the National Trust for Historic Preservation.